Chief Marketer Staff

 Tiffany Reports 11% Rise in DM Sales

-Direct marketing sales held their own at Tiffany & Co. during the third quarter.
-DM revenue rose by 11% to $37 million, compared with the same period
+Direct marketing sales continued their upward curve at Tiffany & Co. during the third quarter.
+They rose by 11% to $37 million, and combined Internet/catalog sales went up by 19% compared with the same period last year.

 -